 I don't know if Elijah knows the dip, another fucking loser in this documentary.

-It's so easy and it works because people will instantly hear a bunch of middle-aged white people chanting Christ is King and go, well, they can't be bad.
+It's so easy and it works because people will instantly hear a bunch of middle-aged white people chanting Christ is king and go, well, they can't be bad.

-The group was established in 1988 by Frank Gaffney Jr., a former Reagan administration member, and it was a super, super hawkish group during the Iraq War.
+The group was established in 1988 by Frank Gaffney Jr., a former Reagan administration member, and it was a super, super hawkish group during the Iraq war.

-Gaffney himself was an insider and advisor to the Bush administration, and as late as 2005, you can find him writing op-eds about how the Patriot Act is, quote, the most important piece of domestic security legislation adopted since 9-11.
+And as late as 2005, you can find him writing op-eds about how the Patriot Act is, quote, the most important piece of domestic security legislation adopted since 9-11.

-In 2006, an article he wrote that was published by his own organization, the Center for Security Policy, in it, Gaffney wrote, quote, the real question that should be asked at the present Judiciary Committee hearings, and that will surely be posed when there's another attack, is, did the Bush administration engage in sufficient surveillance, not too much?
+In it, Gaffney wrote, quote, the real question that should be asked at the present Judiciary Committee hearings and that will surely be posed when there's another attack is, did the Bush administration engage in sufficient surveillance?

-Also, it should be pointed out that the Center for Security Policy's main thing is Islamophobia, and in the years since 9/11, they've been a think tank that has caused considerable pain to the Muslim community in America with their promotion of ideas like "creeping Sharia."
-They also released a reader series in 2015 about what they call "civilization jihad," which is their way of saying that Muslim immigration to the United States is actually colonization, and the quote pre-violent step in taking over the country.
+They also released a reader series in 2015 about what they call civilization jihad, which is their way of saying that Muslim immigration to the United States is actually colonization and the, quote, pre-violent step in taking over the country.

 J. Michael Waller has been published by the Center for Security Policy since at least 2005.